Jewish Overnight Summer Camp Scholarship

 The Jewish Federation of the Berkshires believes that the Jewish overnight camp experience is an integral component of building a child's Jewish identity.
-This is why we are dedicated to making a Jewish summer camp experience affordable and accessible for every child.
-Tuition assistance is available to children who are full-time residents of the Berkshires.
-Funding is made possible through
+Tuition assistance is available for children who are full-time residents of the Berkshires.
+Please request only what you need to make overnight Jewish camp possible for your child.

 Additional assistance is available: